Advocating for Better Kidney Care for All

 Mary Beaucage was Anishnaabe, from Nipissing First Nation, near North Bay Ontario.
 She was a vulnerable and engaging storyteller who trusts you with her story.
 Mary had type 2 diabetes and was diagnosed with end-stage kidney disease in 2013 and started dialysis immediately.
 In March 2015, she received a kidney from her cousin Janice, who lives in Manitoba.

-Mary was active as a patient advocate and patient research partner between 2016 and 2024, and held several important roles with the Alliance, Can-SOLVE CKD, CDTRP, Ontario Renal Network, Trillium Gift of Life, and the Transplant Ambassador Program.
+Mary was active as a patient advocate and patient research partner between 2016 and 2024.
+She held held several important roles with the Alliance, Can-SOLVE CKD, CDTRP, Ontario Renal Network, Trillium Gift of Life, and the Transplant Ambassador Program.

 Lisa Caswell

 Lisa holds an MBA from Queen’s University and is a Chartered Financial Analyst.
-She recently retired from a 35 year career in the investment industry where she supported a broad spectrum of clients that included corporate pension funds, foundations, Indigenous communities and private clients.
+She recently retired from a 35-year career in the investment industry where she supported a broad spectrum of clients, including corporate pension funds, foundations, Indigenous communities and private clients.

 Brent Cheal